Christof93/SciKGTeX/README.md

 <img src="documentation/pictures/lualatex_overleaf.png?raw=true" alt="setting lualatex on overleaf" width="500"/>

-## Using the LaTeX package
+## Using the LaTeX Package
+### Minimal Example
-To create a contributions we have to assign one the 5 standard properties to sentences or statements in the text:
+To create a contribution we have to assign one the 5 standard properties to sentences or statements in the text:

 * _research problem_
 * _background_